ririye01/Rural-Firm-Failure-Research/README.md

  We hope that incorporating all of the code here will help alleviate "black-box algorithm" concerns and provide transparency into how we are making these conclusions here that we are making.

  ### **`data/`**

+The `data` directory contains the `.csv` and `.xlsx` files at all stages of the data science process, from preprocessing to model-building.
+The sub-directory within this folder follow Databricks` medallion architecture, where information can be found <a href="https://www.databricks.com/glossary/medallion-architecture">here</a>.